Gearing up for Lapland – Photography and useful tips

 If things are not within your budget (photography gear can be quite expensive), then try to find second hand or borrow/rent for your trip.
 I was looking for an f 2.8 but it was more expensive and I didn’t find a second hand one that worked for my camera.
 Once you have that, set up the camera for the situation.

 Firstly, I use Manual [M] mode.
 Can I call myself a professional photographer?
 I also use Aperture and Shutter priority modes in other situations but not auto modes, ever.
 Manual mode is the one that works.
-I have taken several photography courses online but only practice will make better, I feel like I need much more practice, in different light conditions to get a hang of how stuff works.
+I have taken several photography courses online but I feel like I need much more practice, in different light conditions to get a hang of how stuff works.
 For night situation and especially photographing Auroras you need some specific setting such as:

 - Aperture: Use the widest your lens allows, f2.8 or f3.5

 - ISO: Set it to anywhere between 800 – 1600.
 This increases the sensitivity of the camera in low light conditions.
 You can also use a higher ISO, depending on your camera, if it can take a good clarity photo.

 - Shutter speed: Somewhere between 5 – 15 seconds should give a good exposure.
 The camera should be completely still during this time.

 - Focus: Set to Manual focus or infinity as you point it to the sky.

 - White balance: Use Auto or direct sunlight.
 No flash, don’t blind yourself.

 I’m assuming you know how to adjust all this on your camera!
 There are no fixed settings for any situation, try to experiment around these settings with your own camera and see what works – take a few test photos and see how it turns out!